dadamachines/automattoolkit-adapters-elements/README.md

 ## Get your own automat toolkit
 The dadamachines webshop is [here](https://dadamachines.com/shop/).

-The designs are created with a CAD-Tool (2D) and edited in Adobe Illustrator.
-The PDFs can be opened & edited with Illustrator or other SoftwareTools for Vector files.

 ## Contribute
 Community contributions and adaptions are very welcome.